mlwynne24/mlwynne24.github.io/index.md

 This project compared the performances of a Random Forest and Multi-Layer Perceptron to that of a baseline univariate linear regression model for predicting the energy usage of a power plant.
 Cross-validation was used to optimise model hyperparameters and the performance of each model was evaluated using R-squared and RMSE.
 <br><br>
-Please click [here](https://github.com/mlwynne24/Comparing-ML-Model-Performance-on-Regression-Task/) to view the github repository containing the jupyter notebook, or [here](/pdf/Predicting%20Energy%20Usage%20of%20a%20Power%20Plant.pdf) to view the full PDF.
+Please click [here](https://github.com/mlwynne24/Comparing-ML-Model-Performance-on-Regression-Task/) to view the github repository containing the jupyter notebook, or [here](/pdf/Predicting%20Energy%20Usage%20of%20a%20Power%20Plant.pdf) to view the full PDF write-up.

 ---